Applying ESD to promote SUSTAINABLE water use & THE non-conventional water resources

 opportunity

-The Zero Drop water resources protection programme is implementing water saving technical solutions in areas facing intense water scarcity, while raising awareness and building capacities to better manage and conserve water resources.
+The Zero Drop Programme is implementing water saving technical solutions in areas facing intense water scarcity, while raising awareness and building capacities to better manage and conserve water resources.
 It is implemented in close collaboration with public authorities, responding to specific needs and particularities of different communities.
 Interventions are donated to and managed by public authorities, in order to continue to offer benefits over time.

-GWP-Med is cooperating with MEdIES team of MIO-ECSDE for the implementation of the educational activities with schools in the framework of the zero drop.
+GWP-Med is cooperating with the MEdIES team of MIO-ECSDE for the implementation of the educational activities (school interventions, educational material production, and trainings for teachers etc.).
+Read more per target region below: